Pearson-Higher-Ed/design/c/colors/v2.1.0-beta.2/index.md

     a11y_complements:
       - Charcoal
   Digital Ice Blue:
-    hex: d6ebe8
+    hex: DAF0ED
     uses: Alternative background for screens with minimal content, such as sign in.
+Also used for mild attention grabbing, for example in coach marks.
     a11y_complements:
       - Charcoal
       - Ink Blue